Lakewood Birth Malpractice Lawyer

 • Spinal Cord Damage: Rare but catastrophic, often due to improper use of forceps or vacuum delivery tools.

 Each of these conditions changes the trajectory of a child’s life and the life of their family.
 In some cases, ongoing medical and therapeutic expenses can reach millions of dollars.
+However, it is important to note that some children with mild injuries can receive excellent medical care and go on to make phenomenal recoveries, offering hope to affected families.

 How Medical Mistakes Happen